tower9/hostblock/README.md

 ### Output list of blocked addresses

-List all blocked addresses:
+List all blocked addresses
 ```
 $ sudo hostblock -l
 ```

-List all addresses:
+List all addresses
 ```
 $ sudo hostblock -la
 ```

-List all blocked addresses with activity count, score and refused count:
+List all blocked addresses with activity count, score and refused count
 ```
 $ sudo hostblock -lc
 ```

-List all blocked addresses with last activity time:
+List all blocked addresses with last activity time
 ```
 $ sudo hostblock -lt
 ```

 ### Blacklist

-To blacklist address - keep iptables rule regardless of suspicious activity:
+To blacklist address - keep iptables rule regardless of suspicious activity
 ```
 $ sudo hostblock -b10.10.10.10
 ```

 ### Whitelist

-To whitelist address - do not create iptables rule even if suspicious activity is detected:
+To whitelist address - do not create iptables rule even if suspicious activity is detected
 ```
 $ sudo hostblock -w192.168.0.2
 ```

 ### Remove address from data file

-To delete information about address:
+To delete information about address
 ```
 $ sudo hostblock -r192.168.0.3
 ```